Help center

 Edit project

-Edit Project lets permitted users update project details, owner information, property locations, mailing address, enabled services, Files retention override, legal hold where allowed, mileage tracking mode for future entries, and user assignments.
+Edit Project lets permitted users update project details, owner information, property locations, mailing address, enabled services, Files retention override, legal hold where allowed, mileage tracking mode for future entries, and project assignments.
+Project assignments let a permitted user add people directly or assign a team; neither choice changes anyone’s role.
 Projects can also be archived, restored, or deleted.
+Once your session is confirmed, the Create and Edit pages use the same workspace width as People, so their project settings have the same working area as the rest of the Portal.

 Files service setup